A highly available Vitess cluster requires the following components:

 mysqld server) tend to be CPU-bound processes.
 They use disk space for storing their logs, but do not store any intermediate results on disk, and tend not to be disk IO bound.
 It is recommended to allocate 2-4 CPU cores for each VTGate server, and the same number of cores for VTTablet as with

 mysqld.
 If you are provisioning for a new workload, we recommend projecting that

 mysqld will require 1 core per 1500 QPS.
 Workloads with well optimized queries should be able to achieve greater than this.

-The memory requirements for VTGate and VTTablet servers will depend on QPS and result size, but a typical rule of thumb is to provision a baseline of 1GB per core.
+The memory requirements for VTGate and VTTablet servers will depend on QPS and result set sizes, but a typical rule of thumb is to provision a baseline of 1GB per core.

-The impact of network latency can be a major factor when migrating from MySQL to Vitess.
+The impact of network latency can be a factor when migrating from MySQL to Vitess.
 A simple rule of thumb is to estimate 2ms of round trip latency added to each query.
-On the application side, if a significant time is spent making database calls, then you may have to run additional threads or workers to compensate for the delay, which may result in additional memory requirements.
+Application code paths that make large numbers of database round-trips in a sequential code path will be most affected.
+To compensate, you may have to optimize or parallelize some code paths; or run additional threads or workers, which may result in additional memory requirements.

 Planning Shard Size